solodon4/Mach7/README.md

 Branches
 --------

  * master  - main development branch
  * release - cleaned-up branch with non-essential files deleted.
 FI from but does not RI back to master to avoid deletion of files there.
 Don't do any actual editing in this branch.
- * coverity_scan - any push to this branch triggers its build and analysis by Coverity in Travis CI

 Building sources
 ----------------